-221 CAD/CAM II Solids
+221 CAD/CAM II Solids 3 Credit Hours 4 Billable Contact Hours

-This course is second in sequence to the one on introduction to CAD/CAM.
-Master CAM software will continue to be used.
+This course is second in sequence to the one on continue to be used.
 Emphasis will be on machining two and three dimensional objects and solids.
-Editing objects. extruding, sweeping, loft, rotation features of the software in manipulating the object will be demonstrated.
+Editing objects, extruding, sweeping, loft, rotation features of the software in manipulating the object will be demonstrated.
 Students will learn to manage views, levels of entities within the object as specified in the part drawing and generate surfaces to machine.
 Other aspects of the course will include importing and exporting graphical data from CAD design software with the purpose of generating code to machine complex surfaces, handling data generated for rapid prototyping and discussing lean manufacturing concepts.
-The student will be prepared to take the Master CAM certification test on completion of this course.
 Appropriate theory and practice of safe work methods will be emphasized.